nextgis/docs_toolbox/source/download_and_prepare_l8_s2.rst

-Prepare satellite data and download the result
+Prepare and download Sentinel-2 data
 ==============================================

 The tool downloads source data, prepares Sentinel-2 data and provides link to download the result.